muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I honestly didn't want to and I think my facial expression showed it as Ethan immediately followed up his comment.

-"Think of it this way Phanna, you'd be fighting against a completely new way of fighting."
+"Think of it this way Phanna, you'd be facing against a completely new fighting style you've never seen before."

 "Fine fine" I sighed.